mahesh1284/set/README.md

-values print in the list
+print the values in the set